Valokoodari/CubeSolver/docs/week_3.md

 - Pruning tables for Kociemba's algorithm
 - Add the A* part of IDA* to Kociemba's
 - Multithreading?
-- 100 % test coverage for data structures
 - Better testing for algorithms